inspircd/docs/docs/4/modules/index.md

 [sslmodes](/4/modules/sslmodes)                           | Adds channel mode z (sslonly) which prevents users who are not connecting using TLS from joining the channel and user mode z (sslqueries) to prevent messages from non-TLS users.
 [starttls](/4/modules/starttls)                           | Provides the IRCv3 tls client capability.
 [stripcolor](/4/modules/stripcolor)                       | Adds channel mode S (stripcolor) which allows channels to strip IRC formatting codes from messages.
-[svshold](/4/modules/svshold)                             | Adds the /SVSHOLD command which allows services to reserve nicknames.
 [swhois](/4/modules/swhois)                               | Adds the /SWHOIS command which adds custom lines to a user's WHOIS response.
 [timedbans](/4/modules/timedbans)                         | Adds the /TBAN command which allows channel operators to add bans which will be expired after the specified period.
 [tline](/4/modules/tline)                                 | Adds the /TLINE command which allows server operators to determine how many users would be affected by an X-line on a specified pattern.